 With Louisiana postsecondary campuses' persistence and completion rates lagging substantially behind leading public institutions nationwide, the Louisiana Talent Imperative will embrace proven practices that assist students in navigating the challenges of postsecondary education, from paying for it to choosing the right path to meaningful work.
-While our public and private institutions serve 247,000 students, graduating 34,000 per year, more than 9,200 students leave college annually with some credit but no degree.
+While our public and private institutions serve 237,000 students, graduating 47,000 per year, more than 8,000 students leave college after their first year with some credit but no degree.
 Louisiana can retain and graduate this talent pool by identifying and overcoming the barriers that lead students to stop out of college and often not return.
 These improvements can yield a high return on effort and thus boost productivity.
-Two approaches in particular merit early attention and rapid implementation at scale: addressing academic deficiencies within credit-bearing courses; and implementing Math Pathways.
+Two approaches in particular merit early attention and rapid implementation at scale: addressing academic deficiencies within credit-bearing courses and implementing Math Pathways.